Fatty Liver (cont.)

 What diseases are associated with nonalcoholic fatty liver disease?

 The diseases of the metabolic syndrome that are associated with NAFLD have already been discussed.
 Other associations exist including fatty pancreas, hypothyroidism, polyps of the colon, elevated blood uric acid, vitamin D deficiency, polycystic ovaries, and obstructive sleep apnea.
-For example, 50% of patients with NAFLD have obstructive sleep apnea, and more than 90% of patients with obstructive sleep apnea have NAFLD.
+For example, half of patients with NAFLD have obstructive sleep apnea, and most patients with obstructive sleep apnea have NAFLD.
 Associations do not prove causation, and in most cases it is not clear why the associations exist--whether the associations are due to a causal relationship or they reflect an underlying common cause.

 Viewers share their comments